mapic/mitt-distrikt/PRIVACY.md

 ### What are my opt-out rights?
 You can stop all collection of information by the Application easily by uninstalling the Application.
 You may use the standard uninstall processes as may be available as part of your mobile device or via the mobile application marketplace or network.
-You can also request to opt-out via email, at hello@mapic.io.
+You can also request to opt-out via email, at erik.modal@lier.kommune.no.

 ### Data Retention Policy, Managing Your Information
 We will retain User Provided data for as long as you use the Application and for a reasonable time thereafter.
 We will retain Automatically Collected information for up to 24 months and thereafter may store it in aggregate.
-If you’d like us to delete User Provided Data that you have provided via the Application, please contact us at hello@mapic.ioand we will respond in a reasonable time.
+If you’d like us to delete User Provided Data that you have provided via the Application, please contact us at erik.modal@lier.kommune.no and we will respond in a reasonable time.
 Please note that some or all of the User Provided Data may be required in order for the Application to function properly.

 ### Children
 We do not use the Application to knowingly solicit data from or market to children under the age of 13.
-If a parent or guardian becomes aware that his or her child has provided us with information without their consent, he or she should contact us at hello@mapic.io.
+If a parent or guardian becomes aware that his or her child has provided us with information without their consent, he or she should contact us at erik.modal@lier.kommune.no.
 We will delete such information from our files within a reasonable time.

 ### Security